 They avoid all chemical fertilizers or artificial products on the vines, do not add selected yeasts or vinify their red wines with sulphites.
 The whole focus is on minimal intervention.

-There’s a few pictures below and whilst I’m not big on tasting notes, I can tell you the wine needs at least a decade to be ready.
+Whilst I’m not big on tasting notes, I can tell you the wine needs at least a decade to be ready.
 The 2005 is not quite there yet, and the 2001 has a long long way to go.

 The advantage of being 50% Cabernet Sauvignon is the age-worthiness of the wines, their disadvantage at Domaine de Trévallon being they must label the wine Vin de Pays as the appellation of Les Baux says 20% is the maximum.
 I suspect they don’t care much any more, given the following that the Domaine has in the wine industry.